-Technological advance in contraception allowed women to separate sex from marriage.
-This led to a dramatic increase in the fraction of women who engaged in premarital sex during the 20th century; again see Figure 3.
-Yet, despite the improvements in contraceptive technology, out-of-wedlock births increased as well.
-Greenwood and Guner (2010) study premarital sex among teenagers within the context of an equilibrium matching model.
-In the model individuals rationally weigh the costs and benefits from this risky activity.
-Better contraceptives lower the expected cost of premarital sex.
-In their quantitative analysis better contraceptives result in both an increase in the fraction of teenagers having sex and the fraction of them becoming pregnant.
-Akerlof, Yellen, and Katz (1996) also focus on this puzzle.
+Akerlof et al. (1996) also focus on this puzzle.
 They suggest that better contraceptives, coupled with the availability of abortion, led to the disappearance of shotgun marriages, and as a result there was an increase in out-of-wedlock first births.
 In their framework prior to a sexual relationship single women may or may not ask for an implicit promise of marriage in the event of pregnancy.
 With the advance of contraception and the legalization of abortion, men can choose among many sexually active single women.
 Some single women who become pregnant may be willing to have an abortion, others won't.
-Competition on the marriage market may lead to women who are opposed to abortion being reluctant to ask for such a promise.
+Competition on the marriage market may lead to women who are opposed to abortion being reluctant to ask for a promise of marriage should a pregnancy occur.
 But, why would men abide by such an implicit promise?
 (I.e., their equilibrium is not subgame perfect.)
-This is left unanswered in Akerlof, Yellen, and Katz (1996).
+This is left unanswered in Akerlof et al. (1996).